Woodstock

 No boat docks are visible in the photo, but there are some other paths/roadways that run around the island and one of those may lead to an unseen dock.
 There is no sign of any remaining miniature railway tracks, so they are either too small to be resolved in the photographs, overgrown with grass, or more likely the ones that might have been visible were those that were removed and sold with the trains.
 This may not have happened though, because researcher Mark Reid found one of the rails during a 2005 trip.
 (See the "Update" at the end.)
 There is however, a faint, thin line visible in a higher resolution version of the photo that may indicate tracks or where some might have been.

-The Meduxnekeage River flows through the town of Woodstock at Lower Right.
+Island Park 1949 or Early 1950s The Meduxnekeage River flows through the town of Woodstock at Lower Right.
 It passes under the rail bridge and into The Saint John RIver.
-The bridge that crosses The Saint John passes over the mud flat where the ramp to the island can be seen.
+The bridge that crosses The Saint John passes over the mud flat where the ramp to the island can be seen. |

-Ron Garnett Photo
+Ron Garnett Photo |

-A hydro-electric project would flood Island Park in the 1960s.
+Flooded Island Park circa 2001 A hydro-electric project would flood Island Park in the 1960s.
 The aftermath seen here shows only a few remnants left above the water.
 The small island with its crown of trees at the right of Top Center marks where part of the picnic grove was.
 The other small parcel of land to its right is not likely part of Island park but is higher mainland that was not flooded and now juts into the river.
+Note the changes after half a century to the shoreline at the lower right.
+The mouth of The Meduxnekeage River has been widened and the rail bridge extended.
+Saint John River frontage has been pushed back near there except for a rectangular area of reclaimed land. |

 No information has yet surfaced on the park for the 1950s except that a swimming pool was installed at some point.
 A late 1950s or early 1960s photo shows Little League baseball teams marching down the ramp from the bridge to the park.
 They hold placards with team names: "Indians","Yankees", and a third name that is unresolvable.

 Trailers park next to the far end of the race track and along the roadways.
 The intersection of the two roads and the race track edge may be seen in the first aerial photo farther back.
-At Center Top is the picnic grove, while at Upper Right beyond the trees lies the Saint John River and the mainland.
+At Center Top is the picnic grove, while at Upper Right beyond the trees lies the Saint John River and the mainland. |

-Campers' Village
+Campers' Village Early 1950s |

 Alden Sewella reminisces from around 1960: "Coming down the ramp to the island on the right was an empty area where once or more a year the YMCA (Young Men's Christian Association) staged a chicken barbeque.
 Then a little farther along was a playground with green teeter-totters, swings, sand boxes and maybe some horse shoe pins.
 Just past the playground and across the road was a band shell where the Reserve Army Band played a few times in the summer."